buellia crust lichen spreading in grey patches on bare rock

 - Not Threatened

 What makes it special is the contrast.
 Buellia crust lichen is one of the most punctuation-like lichens in New Zealand.
 Its pale grey or brownish crust provides a quiet background for the dark, black discs.
-The discs are small, usually less than a millimetre across, but they stand out clearly against the pale surface.
-They are scattered irregularly or sometimes clustered, creating a pattern that looks like writing or a map of the stars.
-It is the lichen of the quiet mark, the one that adds punctuation to the bark, the one that makes you lean in to read the message.
+The discs are small.
+Usually less than a millimetre across.
+But they stand out clearly against the pale surface.
+They are scattered irregularly or sometimes clustered.
+Creating a pattern that looks like writing or a map of the stars.
+It is the lichen of the quiet mark.
+The one that adds punctuation to the bark.
+The one that makes you lean in to read the message.

-Biologically, the buellia crust lichen is a partnership, a fungus and an alga living together.
+Biologically, the buellia crust lichen is a partnership.
+A fungus and an alga living together.
 The fungus provides structure and protection.
 The alga provides food through photosynthesis.
-The apothecia are the spore-producing structures, releasing spores into the air.
+The apothecia are the spore-producing structures.
+Releasing spores into the air.